linkedin icon

 Role

-UX design, visual design
+UX design, visual and interaction design, prototyping

 Duration